-All proceeds from BONANZA support hOofin' iT, Occupational Therapy Services (Hippotherapy).
+All proceeds from the Kids Foundation annual fundraiser, BONANZA, support hOofin’ iT, Occupational Therapy Services (Hippotherapy).

 What is Hippotherapy?
 Hippotherapy is a form of physical, occupational and speech therapy in which a therapist uses the characteristic movements of a horse to provide carefully graded motor and sensory input.
 A foundation is established to improve neurological function and sensory processing, which can be generalized to a wide range of daily activities.
 The movement of the horse is a means to a treatment goal when utilizing hippotherapy as a treatment strategy. (‘Hippo’ is derived from the Greek word ‘hippos’ meaning horse.)